vnep-approx-latency/alib/README.md

 # Usage

-**For a detailed walk-through of how to use the algorithms, view the examples in the** [**evaluation-ifip-networking-2021**](https://github.com/vnep-approx-latency/evaluation-ifip-networking-2021) **repository.**
+**For a detailed walk-through of how to use the algorithms and reproduce the results from the paper, please view the examples in the** [**evaluation-ifip-networking-2021**](https://github.com/vnep-approx-latency/evaluation-ifip-networking-2021) **repository.**

 For generating and executing (etc.) experiments, the environment variable **ALIB_EXPERIMENT_HOME** should be set to a path, such that the subfolders input/ output/ and log/ exist.
 If this environment variable is not set, the current working directory is traversed upwards until a directory containing input/, output/, and log/ is found.

 You may either use our code via our API by importing the library or via our command line interface: